opendistro-for-elasticsearch/opendistro-build/kibana/README.md

     ```

 ### Running a build
-To build an image with the latest nightly snapshot of Kibana, run:

 To build an image with a released version of Kibana, run Make while specifying the exact version Open Distro for Elasticsearch AND Elasticsearch.
 For example: